 - A player may be added after the season has started. - The added player's contract must be submitted to the League President no later than the day before the game in which the added player is to participate.
-You may take a phone photo and email/text the day before...this will be accepted until the original is received - The added player's contact may be emailed or faxed to the League office and must be dated/postmarked by midnight the night before a game for that player to be eligible.
+You may take a phone photo and email/text the day before...this will be accepted until the original is received 2018 use of online app. is approved any time up to start of game not after - The added player's contact may be emailed or faxed to the League office and must be dated/postmarked by midnight the night before a game for that player to be eligible.2018 use of online app. is approved any time up to start of game not after